Is Chuck E. Cheese's still the magical wonderland you remember?

 Up close, the band members sat motionless and dead-eyed between Marky Mark songs.
 Sam approached and asked if he could give Chuck E. a hug.
 Suddenly, his eyes shifted and his mouth started spasming.
 Both Sam and Andy ran away.

 Luckily, the "real" Chuck came out and Sam got his hug.
 "How can he be here and playing with the band at the same time?"
 Sam asked.
 "That's Chuck E.'s cousin Buck E. on stage," Andy replied.
 Chuck responded with a thumbs-up.

-The food The pizza is exactly as Andy remembered it, but adult taste buds are very different than kids'.
+The pizza is exactly as Andy remembered it, but adult taste buds are very different than kids'.
 Kids, for example, would be pretty stoked if their pizza sauce tasted like it came from a can of SpaghettiOs.
 But damned if the cheese isn't as stretchy as it's always been, though it does pair perfectly with on-tap beers like Bud, Bud Light, and Michelob AmberBock.
 There's also a two beer per adult limit, which runs contrary to childhood memories of dads milling around with pitchers.
 But it also resulted in a lot fewer instances of middle-aged men yelling at their kids.